 Roses really like rock dust and develop a stronger root system and more buds when it is used.
 You can also use rock phosphate to encourage healthy tree and lawn root system development.

-If you use rock phosphate in your vegetable garden, you will have fewer pests, greater yields and richer flavor.
+If you use rock phosphate in your vegetable garden, you’ll have fewer pests, greater yields and richer flavor.

 How to Apply Rock Phosphate Fertilizer

 Rock dusts are best applied in early spring.
 Aim for 10 pounds per 100 square feet, but be sure to read about application rates on the package label as they may vary.

 Adding rock dust to compost will add available nutrients for plants.
 Use this compost heavily in your vegetable garden and the nutrients will make up for what is removed when you harvest.